-For the purpose of this guideline, the terms "street," "roadway" and "road" apply to all roads, streets, ways, lanes, alleys, avenues, fire lanes, etc. These outlined procedures are applicable to all emergency access roadways, whether public or private.
-It includes the requirements for emergency access roadway design, signage, striping and alternative surfaces, plus requirements and provisions for enforcement.
+In this guideline, the terms street, roadway, and road apply to all roads, streets, ways, lanes, alleys, avenues, fire lanes, etc. These outlined procedures are applicable to all emergency access roadways, whether public or private, unless otherwise noted.
+It includes the requirements for emergency access roadway design, signage, striping, and alternative surfaces, plus requirements and provisions for enforcement.